realtradam/Plore-Tabletop-Game/src/intro.md

 Players have blood tokens.
 These are flipped when the player takes a killing blow or casts spells.
 Players die when they are all flipped.

+Melee attacks subject to a reposte.
+If you miss your attack the enemy automatically does a reposte if they have one.
+When using a ranged weapon, you cannot use it to attack any enemy that attacked and hit you with a melee attack since your last turn.

 ## Types of cards:

 ### Tarot Cards